 Fastly’s Security Measures are regularly tested and evaluated by third-party auditors, including as part of annual AICPA SOC 2 Type 2 and PCI DSS Level 1 audits.
 Fastly also conducts internal audits and risk assessments.

 1. Definitions.
 Capitalized terms not defined in this Appendix shall have the meaning set forth in the Terms.

-1.3.
-“UK SCCs” or “UK Standard Contractual Clauses” means the standard data protection clauses adopted pursuant to or permitted under Article 46 of the UK GDPR.
+1.3 “UK SCCs” or “UK Standard Contractual Clauses” means the UK Addendum to the EEA SCCs adopted pursuant to or permitted under Article 46 of the UK GDPR.

 2. The Standard Contractual Clauses will apply to any Processing of Personal Data by Fastly where Personal Data is transferred from the European Economic Area (“EEA”), the United Kingdom and/or Switzerland to outside the EEA, the United Kingdom and/or Switzerland, either directly or via onward transfer, to any country or recipient: (a) not recognized by the European Commission, United Kingdom, or Switzerland (as applicable) as providing an adequate level of protection Personal Data (within the meaning of Privacy and Data Protection Laws); and (b) to the extent the transfer is not covered by an alternative mechanism of transfer (e.g., binding corporate rules) recognized by the relevant authorities or courts as providing an adequate level of protection for personal data.

 3. Application of the EEA Standard Contractual Clauses.
 For data transfers from the EEA or Switzerland, then the EEA SCCs will apply as follows: